-Old Trail School reviews applications on a rolling basis, when an application is completed.
-Admission decisions are made by the School’s Admission Committee, based upon a child’s readiness and abilities to participate from our programs and upon space availability for the program and grade of application.
+Old Trail School is currently reviewing applications on a rolling basis once an application is completed.
+Admission decisions are made by the School’s Admission Committee, based upon a child’s readiness and abilities to participate in our programs and upon space availability for the program and grade of application.
 The Admission Office sends a letter of notification to a family usually within 7-10 days of an admission decision.

 Old Trail School is committed to making the advantages of its independent school education available to a broad range of families, through its Flexible Tuition Program.
 In order to apply for financial assistance through the Flexible Tuition Program, a family completes and submits a Financial Aid for Student Tuition (FAST) application, which is evaluated by a third-party service to determine the family’s financial need.
 Because institutional financial aid funds are limited, you are encouraged to submit the FAST application as soon as possible and before the December 1 deadline (prior to the academic year of enrollment) to ensure full consideration.
 The School’s Flexible Tuition Committee reviews the FAST application and assessment of need and determines eligibility for and amount of institutional financial aid.
 Your financial aid award is documented in your Enrollment Contract.
 Your application for financial assistance does not affect the decision to accept your child for admission into the School; however, you must complete the admission process before a financial aid award can be made.

 Yes, depending on where your family resides, bus transportation may be available through one of three options:

 Certain public school districts provide free transportation to Old Trail school, presently including the school districts of Akron, Brecksville-Broadview Heights, Copley-Fairlawn, Hudson, Revere, and Woodridge.

 Old Trail School’s Transportation Department runs scheduled bus routes from certain central geographical sites to the School.